 The book was shortlisted by both the Society of Legal Scholars (2017) and the Socio-Legal Studies Association (2016) for book prize awards.

-Dr Prabhat works closely with practioners and civil society actors in a number of countries. for e.g. she has just edited a book on British Citizenship (Elgar: forthcoming 2019) which is based on academic-practitioner collaborations in the field of immigration law.
+Professor Prabhat works closely with practioners and civil society actors in a number of countries. for e.g. she has edited a book on British Citizenship (Elgar: 2019) which is based on academic-practitioner collaborations in the field of immigration law.

 She is a member of Border Criminologies, Oxford Law Faculty, and serves on the Executive Committee of the UK Socio-Legal Studies Association.